TechHubLondon/TechHubLondon.github.io/README.md

 ## Getting started

 Noticed a typo?
 Have a great place to add to one of the lists?
-You are welcome to edit and add things to the website.
+You are welcome to edit the website.